-Included in cost of sales for the year ended December 31, 2023, is a net write-down of \$279 (2022 - \$486).
+Included in cost of sales for the year ended December 31, 2024, is a net write-down of \$237 (2023 - \$279).
 A write-down is taken if management determines that the carrying value of the inventory item(s) exceed net realizable value.
 When the circumstances that previously caused inventories to be written down below cost no longer exist or when there is clear evidence of an increase in net realizable value because of changed economic circumstances, the amount of the write-down is reversed.
 The maximum amount of any reversal is the original write-down, such that the new carrying amount is the lower of cost or the revised net realizable value.

 The net realizable value of capital equipment included in inventories is assessed on an individual product basis considering current market prices for the equipment and management's assessment of forecasted demand.
-For the year ended December 31, 2023, this resulted in a net recovery of \$84 (2022 - \$23).
+For the year ended December 31, 2024, this resulted in a write-down of \$48 (2023 - recovery of \$84).

 All other items in inventory are assessed for obsolescence at a distinct part level.
 The estimated net realizable value of these items is determined using a formulaic approach, providing for items that have not been sold or utilized in production in the 24 months previous to the consolidated statements of financial position date.
-This resulted in a provision of \$363 (2022 - \$509).
+This resulted in a write-down of \$35 (2023 - \$363).
+In addition, management also utilized judgement in assessing recoveries for inventory items that had previously been provided for and for which some quantity had subsequently been utilized or sold.
+For these items, management evaluated the quantity of usage or sales at the distinct part level in comparison to the total quantity on hand.
+For parts where the quantity of units either sold or utilized in production was not greater than 25% compared to a benchmark level, these remaining quantities of the specific part were provided for, resulting in a write-down of \$154 (2023 - \$nil).

-During the year ended December 31, 2023, the Corporation disposed of \$510 of inventory that had been identified as excess and obsolete and provided for in previous years (2022 - \$1,805).
+During the year ended December 31, 2024, the Corporation disposed of \$984 of inventory that had been identified as excess and obsolete and provided for in previous years (2023 - \$510).